jezzsantos/automate/docs/authoring-plugin.md

 # Making Toolkits

+Toolkits contain patterns which are essentially templates that are used to automate the creation of other code in your IDE.

 [A Pattern](reference.md#pattern) is a major top-level concept in automate, used to describe coding patterns.
 When published, it is packaged and distributed in [A Toolkit](reference.md#toolkit) that is installed into a codebase.

+You will need to have installed at least one toolkit in order to create a [Draft](reference.md#draft).

 !!! info
-    To make toolkits in your IDE, you will need to have the `automate`plugin installed on your machine. (see [Installing automate](installation.md))
+    To make toolkits in your IDE, you will need to have the `automate`plugin installed into JetBrains Rider on your machine. (see [Installing plugin](installation-rider-plugin.md))

 !!! warning
     The IDE plugin is currently under-development (in the [Plugin Project](https://github.com/jezzsantos/automate.plugin-rider)).
 Designs and plans for its development are to be found here: [Prototypes-Plugin](https://github.com/jezzsantos/automate/tree/main/discovery/prototypes/ide)